naia-lib/naia/demos/macroquad/README.md

 Demonstrates using [naia](https://github.com/naia-rs/naia) with [macroquad](https://github.com/not-fl3/macroquad) to create a 2D multiplayer web game.

 Run the server, then open a couple of clients.
 Each client is assigned their own square.
 Move around with WSAD.
-The white controlled square demonstrates how the client runs ahead of the server's simulation, and is reconciled with server replicate when clientside-prediction makes an error.
+The white controlled square demonstrates how the client runs ahead of the server's simulation, and is reconciled with server when clientside-prediction makes an error.

 ### Server: